Faizou-Aremou/Faizou-Aremou/README.md

 ### Hi there 👋

-my name is **Faizou** i'm front-end web developper specialized in Angular.
+my name is **Faizou**, i'm front-end web developper specialized in Angular.
 I develop here some projets that emphasize

 - modern layout (flex, grid, etc)
 - the implementation of generic components